wordjelly/WJ_Validator/README.md

 Just copy __main.min.js__ into your project.
 Make sure that you have __jquery.js__ and __underscore.js__ both available in your project.

-Alternatively you can clone this repo, and then run bower install from the project root, that will take care of dependencies.

 ## How to Use

 ```